-Online Community Forums: Introduce yourself and connect with other attendees in the 19NTC community forum.
+Online Community Forums: Introduce yourself and connect with other attendees in the 20NTC community forum.
 Every registered attendee (including sponsors and exhibitors) can access the forum.
-You can also connect with community members year-round in NTEN’s online community platform.
+If you are also an NTEN member, you can connect with community members year-round in NTEN’s online community platform.

 This is a great way to be seen as an expert in the sector.
 Pro tip: Let the community experience your expertise.
 Answer questions, suggest resources—contribute to the value of the community.
 Mention your product or service after you’ve given non-biased advice.
 Disclose your affiliations up front.
 Responses which simply say “I do this, contact me at X” don’t typically add value to the conversation.